cristiancmello/codedeploy-cleaner/README.md

 #### Create subscription

 * Choose a lambda function deployed.
-As this project provides the lambda function for this, choose `x`.
+As this project provides the lambda function for this, choose `codeDeployCleaner`.

 ### Create a trigger for the deployment group